Find the best online payment provider for your business and never miss a sale

 Best for simplicity

 Square offers API integration so you can take payments from your own website.
-They aim to cut out the hassle of keeping tabs on your online transactions, letting you track all your sales from one place.
+It aims to cut out the hassle of keeping tabs on your online transactions, letting you track all your sales from one place.
 And, while the price is on the expensive side, there’s no cost to sign up or any hidden fees, and PCI compliance is handled for you.